Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 in YAML Front Matter.
 If it starts with ./

-typora will convert to absolute path relative to current md file, or else, it should be absolute path, or pandoc will try to find one in its data-dir.
+Typora will convert it to an absolute path relative to the current md file, otherwise it should be an absolute path or pandoc will try to find one in its data-dir.

 You can use YAML Front Matter to set meta data on the output epub file, for example: